tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 ### Vehicle

-When doing the calibration, user needs to drive the vehicle in order to collect the pointcloud for buliding map.
-While recording the data during the experiment, slow down the vehicle speed as munch as possible.
-For instance, drive slower than 5 km/hr is a good speed for recording a good data.
-Also during the experiment, try to avoid people walking around the vehicle, try to make to surrounding static.
+When doing the calibration, the user needs to drive the vehicle to collect the point cloud for building the map.
+While recording data during the experiment, slow down the vehicle's speed as much as possible.
+For instance, driving slower than 5 km/hr is good for recording quality data.
+Also, during the experiment, try to avoid people walking around the vehicle and aim to keep the surroundings static.

 ## Launching the tool